PiercingDan/spark-Jupyter-AWS/README.md

 PYSPARK_DRIVER_PYTHON=jupyter PYSPARK_DRIVER_PYTHON_OPTS="notebook --no-browser --port=7777" pyspark --packages com.databricks:spark-csv_2.10:1.1.0 --master spark://$spark_master_hostname:7077 --executor-memory $memory --driver-memory $memory
 ```

 You can find your Spark Master Public DNS on the AWS EC2 console.
-You can check how much memory there is available on your instances by going to *SparkMasterPublicDNS:/8080*.
-Note, flintrock's default security group should have the port 8080 open to your computer by default; if not, then you can change it on the EC2 console.
+You can check how much memory there is available on your instances by going to *SparkMasterPublicDNS:/8080* in your browser.
+Note, flintrock's default security group should have the port 8080 open to your computer by default; if not, then you can change it manually on the EC2 console.

 Source `jupyter_setup.sh`.
 By default, jupyter should run on port 7777.
-Then, to access the notebook on your browser, we port forward on your local computer:
+Then, to access the notebook on your browser, port forward on your local computer:
 ```
 [LocalComputer] ssh -i ~/path/to/AWSkeypair.pem -N -f -L localhost:7776:localhost:7777 ec2-user@SparkMasterPublicDNS
 ```